 With the introduction of iOS 4.2, many devices running that operating system now give you the ability to remotely destroy a stolen iPhone before the thief can take advantage of your data.

 This requires that the iPhone be on and set up to use the Find My iPhone service.
 If those conditions are met, though, you can use Find My iPhone to locate the phone and then perform a remote wipe of the data on the phone.
+(Related: Do you need the Find My iPhone app to use Find My iPhone?)

 This won’t affect the backup of your data on your computer, but will stop a thief from getting into your life.